enonic/old-xp-doc/doc/developer/apps/page/render-view.rst

 Rendering a view
 ================

-If you feel like concatenating strings to create an entire webpage is a little too much hassle, Enonic XP also supports views.
+If you feel like concatenating strings to create an entire web page is a little too much hassle, Enonic XP also supports views.
 A view is rendered using a rendering engine; we currently support XSLT, Mustache and Thymeleaf rendering engines.
 This example will use Thymeleaf.